 Should a dental clinic website have a blog?

-Your treatment pages target commercial searches: “dental implants Austin”, “Invisalign Portland”.
+Treatment pages target commercial searches: “dental implants Austin”, “Invisalign Portland”.
 These are competitive and worth fighting for.
 But patients also search informational terms at every stage of their decision:

 “How long does teeth whitening last?”
 “What to expect from a root canal?”
 “Is Invisalign worth it?”